adelekekismath/template-ts/README.md

 - **Analog and Digital Clocks**:  The digital clock was designed to update in real-time, displaying the current time in hours, minutes, and seconds.
 Initially, the analog clock's hands were erased and redrawn using the <canvas> element, but this approach was resource-intensive.
 To optimize performance, I transitioned to using the matrix() function in CSS, allowing for smoother and more efficient movement of the clock hands without the need to recreate them entirely each time.
 - **Timezone Management**: Users can select timezones, and the application adjusts the clocks according to the selected GMT offset.
 - **User Interactions**:
-  - Users can add new clocks by selecting the type and timezone.
+  - Users can add new clocks by selecting the clock's type and timezone.
   - Clocks can be rearranged via drag-and-drop and removed individually.
+  -  Users can  directly manipulate the clock hands to set the time, pausing the analog clock during adjustments.

 ### Challenges Encountered
 - **Matrix Transformations**: Implementing accurate transformations for the clock hands in the analog clock was challenging.
 Ensuring that rotations and translations were applied correctly without distorting the hands required careful calculation and testing.